executors/executors/README.md

     struct parallel_execution_tag {};
     struct unsequenced_execution_tag {};

-    // TODO: we'll want this type in the future, but it is not /        required for any functionality of version 0
+    // TODO: we can define this category in a future proposal
     // struct concurrent_execution_tag {};

     template<class Executor>